 I had so much fun writing this and I am hoping they do so again.

 “Headshot or he’s not dead.”
-Sari leaned over the side of the rail.
+Sari pressed as she leaned over the side of the rail.
 Her light auburn curls grew around her in a big lovely cloud.
 Just as wild as her personality.
 My midnight curls were combed into two big puffs.
 I was obviously the tamer one.

 “What?
 No!
 No one could’ve survived that.”
-I moved beside her looking down.
+I said and moved beside her looking down.

 “You’ve seen Don’t Breathe right, and he was human.”

 I had no rebuttal that movie was creepy, to say the least.
 Silenced, I sent her a look.

 “Headshot Adalyn or he’s not dead and no points for you.”
 She commanded.

 I removed a vial and shook up the purple contents before I loaded it.
 The gun clicked and I took a deep breath.
 I wanted a clean kill but apparently, that wasn’t going to happen tonight.
 Although is it killing if the spirit is already dead to begin with?
 Pesky things didn’t know how to stay dead.

 From our vantage point and with our gift of supernatural sight, I could see the gaping hole in his chest where I shot him before he fell over the edge of the balcony.
 Luckily for me, there was a step that extended below the balcony, so I didn’t have to shoot far.
 His body was starting to disintegrate and soon would turn to ash.
 He features were losing focus.

 This ammo carried holy water mixed with melted bits of amethyst.
 It worked slowly and did the effect we wanted but the amethyst was asking death to be discreet and quick.